apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

 }

 message UpdateConfigurationRequest {
+    // RM ID to update
-    // New config what needs to be saved string configs = 1;
+    string rmID = 1;
-}

-message UpdateConfigurationResponse {
-    // flag that marks the config update success or failure bool success = 1;
+    // PolicyGroup to update

-    // the old configuration what was changed string oldConfig = 2;
+    string policyGroup = 2;

-    // reason in case of failure
+    // New configuration to update
-    string reason = 3;
+    bytes config = 3;
 }
 ```